cover

 DEMAC's Response to Unprecedented Floods in Somalia

-Following devastating floods in Somalia during fall 2024, DEMAC is supporting diaspora responders in addressing urgent humanitarian needs resulting from this crisis.
-As of November, 2023, over 113,000 people had been displaced and over 700,000 were affected by the floods.
+The historic flooding during the October-December 2023 Deyr season, influenced by El Niño, affected 36 districts, impacting 2.5 million and displacing 1.7 million people in Somalia (UN OCHA).
+DEMAC is supporting diaspora responders in addressing urgent humanitarian needs resulting from this crisis.
 UN OCHA warned in a statement that this is a "flood event of a magnitude statistically likely only once in 100 years, with significant anticipated humanitarian impacts."
-As rains subside, communities affected by the floods still face urgent needs caused by displacement, damage to infrastructure, and an ongoing cholera outbreak.
+As rains subsided, communities affected by the floods faced urgent needs caused by displacement, damage to infrastructure, and a cholera outbreak.

 In partnership with IOM and Global Somali Diaspora, DEMAC is supporting diaspora organizations in responding to the crisis through hosting bi-weekly coordination meetings for diaspora to coordinate their responses and providing regular situation updates.